Tabstle/compp/README.md

 The only thing left to do now was to put the different parts back together with [Reaper](https://www.reaper.fm/), a music editing software.
 The instrumental track was placed on one track and for the vocals I generated the vocal track with both models and then stitched together the screaming parts and singing parts from the correct outputs.

+## Results
+The generated music tracks can be found in the `Results/` directory.

 ## Conclusion
 ## Project Structure
 - **Doku/**: Contains documentation